-Mr. A was employed by ABC international from 1st Jan 2019 with a fixed emolument of $10000 every month. the fixed contribution made by employees every month as part of the defined contribution plan is 10% i.e. $1000 which is contributed equally by the employer as well.
+Mr. A was employed by ABC international from 1st Jan 2019 with a fixed emolument of $10000 monthly.
+The fixed contribution made by employees every month as part of the defined contribution plan is 10%, i.e., $1000, which is contributed equally by the Employer.

-The contribution is invested in s&p 500 fund by the retirement fund which generates an xirr of 3.94% for the year 2019-20
+The contribution is invested in the s&p 500 fund by the retirement fund, which generates a xirr of 3.94% for the year 2019-20

-Detailed contribution and monthly return are shown below:
+Detailed contributions and monthly returns are shown below:

-Thus it can be observed that defined contribution plan returns are dependent on contribution and return on assets.
+Thus it can be observed that defined contribution plan returns are dependent on assistance and return on assets.

 Types of Defined Contribution Plan

-Popular types of defined contribution plan are as follows:
+Popular types of defined contribution plans are as follows:

-- Plan 401 (K): This is a popular defined contribution plan which involves deferring a part of their salary by the employee who is contributed to this plan.
-Under this arrangement, the employee has to choose its investment allocation decision on its own. it is provided to an employee who is employed under companies and businesses which are public.
+- Plan 401 (K): This is a popular defined contribution plan which involves deferring a part of the salary of the employee who contributed to this plan.
+Under this arrangement, the employee must make their investment allocation decision independently.
+It is provided to an employee who is employed under companies and businesses which are public.

-- Plan 403 (B): Another type of plan similar to plan 401 (k) which also provides tax advantage benefits to the investor.
-It is provided to employees who are employed under a non-profit organization.
+- Plan 403 (B): Another type of plan similar to plan 401 (k), which also provides tax advantage benefits to the investor.
+It is offered to employees who are employed under a non-profit organization.

-- Employee Stock Ownership Plan: As the name suggests itself under this plan employees are provided with stock options based on certain criteria.
+- Employee Stock Ownership Plan: As the name suggests, employees are provided with stock options based on specific criteria.
 This is usually common for start-up firms and IT companies.

-Besides these plans, there are certain country-specific defined contribution plans which cater to the same purpose.
-For instance in India, the national pension scheme (nps) is a defined contribution scheme that is tax-efficient and open for enrollment for both private and public sector employees including self-employed people.
+Besides these plans, specific country-specific defined contribution plans cater to the same purpose.
+For instance, in India, the national pension scheme (nps) is a defined contribution scheme that is tax-efficient and open for enrollment for private and public sector employees, including self-employed people.

-- As part of the employer-sponsored plan, under which both employee and employer will contribute an equal amount every month.
+- As part of the employer-sponsored plan, employees and employers will contribute an equal amount every month.

-- Voluntarily as well the employee can contribute to avail income tax benefits which vary from jurisdiction to jurisdiction.
-For instance in india, an employee can voluntarily contribute an amount equal to rs 50000 and can avail income tax benefit under the relevant section of 80ccd of the income tax act over and above the standard tax exemption limit of rs 150000 available under section 80c of the income tax act.
+- Voluntarily, the employee can contribute to avail income tax benefits which vary from jurisdiction to jurisdiction.
+For instance, in India, an employee can voluntarily contribute an amount equal to rs 50000 and avail of income tax benefit under the relevant section of 80ccd of the income tax act over and above the standard tax exemption limit of rs 150000 available under section 80c of the income tax act.

 It offers multiple advantages.
-Few noteworthy are enumerated below:
+A few noteworthy are enumerated below:

 - It limits the retirement liability of employers towards employees.

-- It reduced the administrative cost for the employer as financial reporting requirements are very less in the case of defined contribution plan and involve a straightforward entry into income statements like pension expenses.
+- It reduced the administrative cost for the Employer as financial reporting requirements are significantly less in the case of a defined contribution plan and involve a straightforward entry into income statements like pension expenses.

-- It is beneficial to the employee as they can decide the investment as per their risk appetite and choice of the asset class.
+- It benefits the employee as they can decide the Investment per their risk appetite and choice of the asset class.

-- Defined contribution doesn’t result in an uncertain liability for the business as it doesn’t form part of the balance sheet, unlike the defined benefit plan.
+- Unlike the defined benefit plan, a defined contribution doesn’t result in an uncertain liability for the business as it doesn’t form part of the balance sheet.

-- It can be withdrawn up to a subject limit on certain occasions such as marriage, house purchase, etc during the lifetime of the employee.
+- It can be withdrawn up to a subject limit on certain occasions, such as marriage, house purchase, etc., during the employee’s lifetime.

-- It requires the employee to make investment decisions that may not be possible for all types of employees and may lead to a bad investment decision.
+- It requires the employee to make investment decisions that may not be possible for all employees and may lead to a wrong investment decision.

-- It is completely market-driven which makes it prone to market risk.
+- It is entirely market-driven, which makes it prone to market risk.

-Defined contribution plan is a straightforward pension plan under which the employer contributes a fixed sum based on certain factors such as compensation, years of service into a third-party managed independent retirement fund account on behalf of the employee.
-Such funds are managed on behalf of employees and regulated by law. for the employer, this pension plan provides ease of accounting as well as certainty in terms of pension liability unlike defined benefit plan where determining liability is uncertain and for the employee, it provides the freedom to choose as per their investment style and asset allocation preference.
+A defined contribution plan is a straightforward pension plan under which the Employer contributes a fixed sum based on certain factors such as compensation and years of service into a third-party managed independent retirement fund account on behalf of the employee.
+Such funds are managed on behalf of employees and regulated by law.
+For the Employer, this pension plan provides ease of accounting and certainty regarding pension liability, unlike defined benefit plans where determining liability is uncertain.
+For the employee, it gives the freedom to choose as per their investment style and asset allocation preference.

-This is a guide to Defined Contribution Plan.
-Here we also discuss the definition and how does defined contribution plan works? along with advantages and disadvantages.
+This is a guide to the Defined Contribution Plan.
+Here we also discuss the definition and how does defined contribution plan work, along with its advantages and disadvantages.
 You may also have a look at the following articles to learn more –